 Carry on if you possibly can with your professional networks.
 Subscriptions, workshops and conferences can be pricey without corporate funding.
 But there is still a lot of material available on-line and social media networking is free.
 Sign up on LinkedIn or any other professional site.
 LinkedIn has many different groups for mums – over 26 pages when I just checked.
 Check out 3Plus!
 There has to be something that suits you.
 If not create your own.
 There are special groups on-line and in your own towns, specifically to support women in transition.
 Find yours and attend their events.

 They will give you the heads up on any opportunities.
 This should be more than a drive-through with the baby.

 Any contacts you make in the course of your daily life may help.
-Keep business cards, follow careers and stay in touch ( see above)
+Keep business cards, follow careers and stay in touch ( see above.)
+Maintain your LinkedIn activity.

-Is there anything you can do before you return to work to ease yourself gently into a business environment ?
+Is there anything you can do before you return to work to ease yourself gently into a business environment?
 Set up a side hustle or work freelance.